scalamacros/resetallattrs/README.md

 When doing that, we expected that `resetLocalAttrs` should be enough for virtually everyone who previously used `resetAllAttrs`.

 Unfortunately, that ended up being not the case and due to binary compatibility constraints we can't just reintroduce `resetAllAttrs` in 2.11.x
 (or even in 2.12.x, for that matter).
 So here we go, reinstating `resetAllAttrs` in a separate library for the cases when it's really necessary.
+Let's hope the necessity for `resetAllAttrs` won't last for long.

 ### Usage